Uganda and Rwanda: Peace and Conflict Studies in the Lake Victoria Basin (Summer)

 - SIT Study Abroad Gear

-Examine the root causes of conflict and critically examine measures to foster resettlement and reconciliation in Uganda and Rwanda.
+Examine the root causes of sociopolitical conflict and critically analyze measures to prevent conflict and foster resettlement and reconciliation in Uganda and Rwanda.

 The program combines coursework in the classroom with field visits to historical and cultural sites as well as to communities, NGOs, and government departments working in peacebuilding, reconstruction, and recovery.
-Students have lectures and assigned readings on history, contemporary politics, and the role of the state, complemented by reflection and analysis sessions.
+Students have lectures and assigned readings on history, contemporary politics, and the role of the state, complemented by critical reflection and analysis sessions.
+Lectures from university faculty and discussions with NGO leaders and local residents help students analyze causes of conflict and challenges to resettlement and reconciliation.

 Immersion in two countries